Click here for more detailed pictures and videos of the build!

 This is the transformer.
 It charges the capacitor up to 350 Volts.
 The capacitor has a capicity of 1000 uF.
 You can also see an indicator lamp on the right.
 It is filled with gas and starts glowing when the capacitor's voltage reaches about 300 Volts.

-The next step was to take apart the G36 and make some space inside for all the electronics.
+The next step was to take apart the airsoft toy and create some space inside for all the electronics.
 I removed the airsoft gearbox and saved it for the automated sentry gun and the remote controlled airsoft turret.
+This is a standard gearbox available in most countries from ages 14 and up.
+It has a kinetic energy of less than 0,5 Joules.

 I wound the coil with enamelled copper wire: